-INTRODUCTION TO CEMETERIES & CREMATORIUMS
+INTRODUCTION TO CEMETERIES & CREMATORIA

-The unit endeavours to provide a service for the burial and/or cremation of every resident and ratepayer living within the Msunduzi Municipal area by continuing to seek best practices in the industry.
-To also provide a pauper burial service for indigent residents of the City.
+The unit provides a service for the burial and/or cremation of every resident and ratepayer living within the Msunduzi Municipal area by continuing to seek best practices in the industry.
+It also provide a pauper burial service for indigent residents of the City.